 - Since you have only one day in Alwar, make sure that you begin your day early without wasting any time.

-- Do not forget to try the Rajasthani cuisines, especially Dal-Bati-Choorma and Chana Dal.
+- Do not forget to try the Rajasthani cuisine, especially Dal-Bati-Choorma and Chana Dal.

-- Spend some time in the porch or garden of your hotel to behold the sight of clear sky and stars.
-Carry a glass of wine and have the company of your loved one to spend some quality time together.
+- Spend some time on the porch or in the garden of your hotel to behold the sight of clear sky and stars.
+Take a glass of wine with you and enjoy the company of your loved one to spend some quality time together.

-- The local people in Alwar are warm by nature, so don’t be shy and talk to someone indulged in milking a cow or give away a few candies to the kids playing around.
+- The local people in Alwar are warm by nature, so don’t be shy and afraid talk to someone milking a cow.
+You can also give away a few candies to the kids playing around.
 They are happy to get a picture clicked with the tourists.